 - Organic Nipple Butter

 Oh, and if you find that you have an item that you don’t use, that would make a great addition to a baby gift for a lucky friend.

 The only bummer is that you can’t get the MomWasher by Fridababy through Earth Mama, so I would go ahead and get that through Amazon.

 So if you want to push the postpartum healing easy button, make sure to grab a Postpartum Recovery box to get everything you need for lightning fast healing after you have your baby!

 I hope this helps you with your postpartum recovery, mama.

 Take a sitz bath when you can, and when you can’t, reach for one of these postpartum sitz bath alternatives.
 Your hard working body will thank you with a quicker healing than you had imagined!

 And make sure to pass this knowledge on to other mamas.
-Unfortunately, not everyone knows about crunchy and natural ways to improve our pregnancies and postpartums, so do your part and spread the word!
+Unfortunately, not everyone knows about crunchy ways to improve our mama lives, so do your part and spread the word!